affaible/embeddings-poc/README.md

 1. Make assumptions about the world
 2. Discover patterns based on data and the assumptions
-3. Use the discovered patterns to form predictions e.g. explain causal inference.
+3. Use the discovered patterns to form predictions
 4. Look critically at what happened
 5. Use the learning the criticism phase to revise the assumptions.